davekellam/dont-mess-up-prod/readme.txt

 == Description ==

 Don't Mess Up Prod helps developers and content managers quickly identify which environment they're working in by displaying a colored indicator in the WordPress admin bar.
-This simple visual cue prevents the common and costly mistake of accidentally making changes to production sites when you think you're working on staging or development.
+Hopefully this prevents messing up production 😅

 == Installation ==